Shantom/DailyDungeon/README.md

 - A **Normal Attack** is executed by the player simply striking a foe. [^NA]

-- **Skills** in game are abilities that a character have.
-They are cast to do special attacks.
+- **Skills** in games are abilities that a character have.
+A skill is associated with a special attack.

 - In RPGs, the terms **Buff** and **Debuff** are commonly used to describe **status effects**. *Buff* is the term generically used to describe a positive status effect that affects mainly player or enemy statistics, while *debuff* is to describe a negative status effect. [^BUFF]